Ivan Aprahamian

 Biography

-The Aprahamian group uses modular and tunable hydrazone-based building blocks in the development of molecular switches, fluorophores, sensors and adaptive materials.
-To this end we usesynthetic, physical organic, and supramolecular chemistry in conjunction with advanced spectroscopic methods.
+The Aprahamian group uses modular and tunable hydrazone-based building blocks in the development of fucntional adaptive materials.
+To this end we use synthetic, physical organic, and supramolecular chemistry in conjunction with advanced spectroscopic methods.

-Our interest in controlling molecular motion and converting it into mechanical work has resulted in the development of new hydrazone-based molecular switches that can be activated either chemically or photochemically.
-These novel systems are expected to form the basis of various molecular machines and motors that can be used in applications ranging from drug delivery to energy storage.
+Our research has resulted in hydrazone-based molecular switches that can be activated either chemically or photochemically.
+The photochemically activated systems are expected to form the basis of various molecular machines and motors that can be used in applications ranging from drug delivery to energy storage.
+The chemically activated hydrazones on the other hand are used to develop feedback loops that can be used in pecise synthesis.

 The group is also developing new hydrazone-based fluorophores that can be used in sensing, bio-imaging, and energy applications, among others.